-- any other device with a wired connection to the network.
+- Other devices with a wired connection to the network.

-- Equipment needing to be accessed by an external vendor or other outside entity without NCSU VPN access.
+- Devices needing to be accessed by an external vendor or other outside entity that lacks NC State VPN access.

-- Departmental Servers accessed from the Internet (web servers, etc.)
+- Departmental servers accessed from the internet; e.g., web servers.

 - Polycom devices